fossasia/eventyay-talk/doc/user/sessions.rst

 their proposal.
 Once the CfP is closed, the setting of the active review phase applies, with the default being to prevent edits.

+Organisers can also completely disable speaker editing for all sessions (except drafts) using the "Allow speakers to edit their proposals" setting in the CfP configuration.
+When disabled, speakers cannot edit any of their proposals once submitted, regardless of CfP status or review phase settings.
+Draft proposals remain editable while the CfP is open.

 Accepted
 ^^^^^^^^